rheasacheti/Introduction/README.md

 # Introduction
-Codes i wrote for Introduction to JAVA at Georgia Tech
+Codes I wrote for Introduction to JAVA CS 1331 at Georgia Tech Starting January 10th.